iiviie/better-yt/README.md

-# YouTube Subscriptions Fetcher
+# Better YouTube Tools

-A simple Python script to retrieve all YouTube subscriptions from any YouTube account.
-Users just click "Allow" in their browser - no API keys needed!
+A collection of Python scripts for YouTube channel management and discovery.
+Find your subscriptions and discover similar channels - all with simple OAuth authentication!

 ## Features

+- ✅ **Subscription Fetcher**: Get all your YouTube subscriptions
+- ✅ **Channel Recommendations**: Find similar channels based on content analysis
 - ✅ Simple OAuth 2.0 authentication (just click "Allow" in browser)
-- ✅ Fetches ALL subscriptions automatically
 - ✅ Saves credentials for future use (no re-authentication needed)
 - ✅ Exports to JSON, TXT, and URL formats
 - ✅ User-friendly - no technical knowledge required for end users